billschnoebelen/cce_blog_old/content/blog/2021-03-08-DRO/index.md

 <img class="blog-img" src="https://circuit-case-blog.s3-us-west-1.amazonaws.com/2021-03-08-dro/initial_layout.jpg" alt="Initial layout of DRO mount for Doall C-916M bandsaw."><br/>

-These were the original layouts I was trying before deciding to build a new outfeed tray.
-I will start to layout physical items and get a picture in my head of how it will work.
-I will clamp scap pieces together and make pieces out of cardboard.
+This was one of original brainstorm layouts I was trying before deciding to build a new outfeed tray.
+During these brainstorms, I will clamp scrap pieces together and make pieces out of cardboard.
+This is all to get a good mental picture of how things will work.
 In this particular instance, nothing worked.
 It all looked too cheesy.
 So I started over.

 My main issue was I was trying to apply precision to a non-precision slide.
 The original stop used a pipe and a screw clamp.
-It worked no matter how many chips or how much coolant got on it.
+It worked no matter how many chips or how much coolant gunk got on it.
 This lives in a very dirty spot so wanted to keep the same robustness.
-I wanted to tighten it up some and make it easy to connect to the DRO.
+I, however, wanted to tighten it up some and make it easy to connect to the precision of the DRO.

 <img class="blog-img" src="https://circuit-case-blog.s3-us-west-1.amazonaws.com/2021-03-08-dro/DRO_movement.gif" alt="Layout of DRO mount using Unitstrut for Doall C-916M bandsaw."><br/>